CART

 The Best Paper for Your Heavy Cardstock Printer

 I need to mention one more thing before you purchase the Canon Pixma Pro-100 printer for heavy cardstock printing.
 The heavy cardstock paper that I mentioned above (the Michaels paper that is 110 lbs) doesn’t print the most quality prints.
-In fact, I wrote about The Best Paper for Invitations, that breaks down why your paper is actually more important than your printer.
+In fact, I wrote about The Best Paper for Invitations, that breaks down why your paper is actually more important than your printer, which I think will be helpful to you!

 Let’s Connect!

 So there you have it!
 I taught you the very useless knowledge of understanding how paper is weighed, and the very useful knowledge of how to look up what weight of paper your printer will actually print.
 I really hope this was helpful to someone.
-If so, leave me a comment below so I know about it or send me a DM on instagram!
+If so, leave me a comment below so I know about it.

 Lastly, thank you so much for taking the time to read about the Best Printer For Heavy Cardstock Paper!
-I hope this gives you some ideas about how to easily print on heavy cardstock paper or heavy cardstock invitations at home!
-I love to help you celebrate life through party decorations and positivity!
-But above all, I’d love to connect with you.
-Reach out to me on Instagram and let’s chat.
-Get started celebrating your life!
-Grab your FREE gratitude journal printable or by subscribing to my podcast, The Celebration Effect Podcast!
-I can’t wait to connect with you more.
+I hope this gives you some ideas about how to easily print on heavy cardstock paper or heavy cardstock invitations at home.
+Tell me below what you thought!
+I love to help you celebrate life through party decorations and beyond.
+Above all, I’d love to connect with you.
+Reach out to me on Instagram and let’s chat, or continue celebrating your life with The Celebration Effect.

 xoxo